 A relevant underpinning theory to support the researcher's view is competency-orientated learning theory (Yang, 2019).
 This theory emphasises the importance of developing various language skills, including comprehension, speaking, listening and writing, as an integral part of effective language learning.
 With this approach, the difference between Grammar-Translation Method (GT) and Audio-Lingual Method (ALM) can be seen as different tools in strengthening students' language competence (Wood, 2019).
-GT can help in understanding the language use and listening.
+GT can help in understanding the language structure and context of written texts, while ALM can provide rich practice in oral language use and listening.
 By adopting a competency-oriented approach, Indonesian universities can ensure that students not only master one particular aspect of English, but are also able to apply their skills in a variety of different communicative situations, according to real-world needs (Weiner, 2020).